magento/devdocs/src/guides/v2.3/inventory/reservations.md

 title: Reservations
 ---

 Adobe Commerce and Magento Open Source use _reservations_ to calculate and keep track of the salable quantity of each product assigned to a stock.
-When a customer places an order, Magento checks whether the quantity requested for each item is available for sale.
-If yes, Magento creates a reservation as an inventory request for each item, thereby reducing the salable quantity available for purchase.
-As items are shipped, cancelled or refunded, Magento issues additional reservations that compensate the original.
+When a customer places an order, the system checks whether the quantity requested for each item is available for sale.
+If yes, the system creates a reservation as an inventory request for each item, thereby reducing the salable quantity available for purchase.
+As items are shipped, cancelled or refunded, the system issues additional reservations that compensate the original.
 A cron job removes the original reservation and all compensatory reservations from the database when all ordered items have been shipped, cancelled, or refunded.

 {:.bs-callout-info}
 The reservation capability requires the `inventory.reservations.updateSalabilityStatus` message queue consumer to be running at all times.
 To check if it is running, use the `bin/magento queue:consumers:list` command.
 If you do not see it in the list, start it: `bin/magento queue:consumers:start inventory.reservations.updateSalabilityStatus`.